 Prodigy is a fun, curriculum-aligned, adaptive, online game-based learning platform.
 Prodigy makes our curriculum-aligned educational content available to everyone, so we can continue to strive towards our goal of helping every student in the world love learning!

 Featuring over 50,000 math questions spanning Grades 1 - 8, players will get to watch their very own wizard grow stronger, learn new spells and acquire new equipment while facing ever more powerful opponents, all by answering math questions!

-We offer completely optional membership subscriptions for students — giving them access to increased levels of character customization, the ability to collect a larger number of "pets", faster levelling and access to one exclusive zone.
+We offer completely optional membership subscriptions for students — giving them access to increased levels of character customization, the ability to collect a larger number of "pets", faster leveling, and access to one exclusive zone.